3dcitydb/plugin-spreadsheet-generator/resources/doc/README.txt

 The plugin is shipped as a precompiled and ready-to-use ZIP package called "@zipName@".

-The following simple steps will guide you through the install process:
+The following simple steps will guide you through the installation process:
 * Open the installation directory of your local installation of the
   @impexpName@ version @impexpVersion@.
 * Open the "plugins" subfolder.
 If it is not available, create a new